softwaremill/jekyll-softwaremill/_posts/company/2016-04-22-applicative-functor.md

 ##Independent calculations

 Monads impose certain structure to the flow.
-We apply a function to the wrapped value and we receive a new wrapped value.
-This means than getting subsequent wrapped values depends on results of previous calculations.
+We apply a function to the wrapped value and we receive a new wrapped value which becomes "flattened" with the outer wrapper.
+This means that getting subsequent wrapped values depends on results of previous calculations.
 A typical example would be something like:

 ```scala
 for {